onchris/GameCentre/Phase1/README.md

     API 27 and create a Google Pixel 2 with API level 27 emulator.
     - You may be prompted that the specified SDK directory doesn't match Android Studio's SDK directory, select OK.
-5. Run the app (Run --> Run app), you will be prompted to select deployment target.
+3. Run the app (Run --> Run app), you will be prompted to select deployment target.
 Select the Google Pixel phone.
+4. The app will be installed automatically onto the emulator

 ## What to click when running the app: (Getting to play SlidingTiles)
 1. Open the app from the phone's app drawer.